peakshift/bitcoin-ux/payments/_intro.md

 ## Inputting the amount to send

-### Depending on your user base,
+Depending on their familliarity with bitcoin, your users may have a peference to transact with a bitcoin denoination as the standard in the application, or another prefered currency.
+Read more about [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

-### Allow the amount input to be denominated in bitcoin or a currency the user may be
+Allowing the amount to be inputed in different bitcoin denominations, or the user's prefered currency should be readily available.

-### There may be cases where a specific amount of bitcoin needs to be sent for a payment — in such scenario having the otion to enter a bitcoin or satoshi amount would be needed.
-Another scenario is that the user wants to send an amount in their local or other currency — and have that converted to bitcoin.
+There may be cases where a specific amount of bitcoin needs to be sent for a payment — in such scenario having the option to enter a bitcoin or satoshi amount would be needed.

+Another scenario is that the user wants to send an amount in their local or other currency — and have that converted to bitcoin by the application.

 ### Dos